JamFox/docs.jamfox.dev/docs/content/links/piracy.md

 - [Z-Library](https://z-lib.org/)
 - [Sci Hub](https://sci-hub.se/)
 - [Audiobookbay](http://audiobookbay.nl/)

+!!! info "Audiobookbay without an account"
-    - To get copy the torrent info hash, which you'll paste into your torrent client using the following format: `magnet:?xt=urn:btih:infohash`.
-Eg. If the infohash is `abc123`, then the magnet link will need to be pasted into your torrent client as `magnet:?xt=urn:btih:abc123`.
+    To get the torrent magnet, locate the `infohash` field of from your torrent info and paste into your torrent client using the following format: `magnet:?xt=urn:btih:infohash`.
+For example: if the infohash is `abc123`, then the magnet link will need to be pasted into your torrent client as `magnet:?xt=urn:btih:abc123`.

 ## Anime